8 Situational Awareness Safety Tips for Every Workplace

 One of the primary components of risk awareness is identifying subtle hazards.
 Anyone can tell you that an overflowing toilet or an active fire is dangerous.
 However, spotting and managing the little things can be the key to preventing disaster.

 No one is more familiar with your workplace than your employees.
 They know the space, their coworkers’ tendencies and body language, and the nuances of what’s going on around them.
 They will be more easily able to spot when something is wrong.
 Empower your frontline workers to share their gut feelings and speak up when something seems off.
-It’s better to investigate a potential risk and discover it was nothing than to ignore it and let it grow into a serious hazard.
+It’s better to investigate a potential risk and discover it was nothing than to ignore it and let it develop into a serious hazard.

-5. Encourage clear and thorough communication
+6. Encourage clear and thorough communication

 A robust two-way communication system can also simplify and optimize your company-wide safety efforts.
 Make sure your team has access to emergency notifications, and train them on how and when to report hazards to the right personnel.

-6. Use visual and auditory signaling devices
+7. Use visual and auditory signaling devices

 Some common examples of signals that promote situational awareness: